TrildaDevCenter-Compose/RetrofitExample/README.md

-# TVMaze
+# Retrofit example

-Simple app to display shows information.
+Simple app to display countries information using "https://restcountries.com/v3.1/"

 ## App
-Application to display shows information from a title.
+Application to display country information.

 ## Data
-Library which contain TVMaze api implementation.
+Library which contain Country api implementation.

 ## Domain
 Library which contain abstract objects that are uses in App layer.

-# ToDo